June 16th, 2025 | CMS

 Lunar requires custom SEO implementation but offers complete control over markup, structured data, and URL structures when properly developed.

-Simple Commerce includes good SEO fundamentals and benefits from Statamic's clean markup and fast loading times, which positively impact search rankings.
+Cargo includes good SEO fundamentals and benefits from Statamic's clean markup and fast loading times, which positively impact search rankings.

 Magento offers comprehensive built-in SEO features including URL rewrites, meta tags, sitemaps, and structured data.
 However, the platform's performance issues can negatively impact SEO if not properly optimized.